Philosophy

 Instead, you become present to your inner experience, attune to what needs care, and learn to respond to yourself with more understanding and compassion.

-to being with yourself.
+That is the shift — from analyzing yourself to being with yourself.

-Beneath the ways you’ve learned to cope,
+Beneath the ways you've learned to cope, there is something steady in you.

-It isn’t something you have to perform your way into.
+It isn't something you have to build.
+It isn't something you have to earn.
+It isn't something you have to perform your way into.

 practiced at managing, responding, and holding things together that life keeps functioning,